AllKind/ipset-bash-completion/README.md

 http://bash-completion.alioth.debian.org/

-Some things might not be that reliable without it.
+Some things might not be that reliable or feature rich without it.
 Also the colon (if there) is removed from COMP_WORDBREAKS.
 This alteration is globally, which might affect other completions, if they do not take care of it themselves.